Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 **Fact**: \\( \Pr[X > \beta \mu] < \exp(- \Omega (\beta \ln \beta) \cdot \mu) . \\)
 </div>

-# Ordering of Quantifiers: Expressions with Multiple Big-Os
+# Ordering of Quantifiers: Statements with Multiple Big-Os

-Expressions with multiple Big-Os are inherently imprecise under Bachman-Landau.
+Statements with multiple Big-Os are inherently imprecise under Bachman-Landau.
 Indeed, Janson also [warns of potential problems](https://arxiv.org/pdf/1108.3924.pdf):

 > I have for many years avoided the notations “O(·) w.h.p.” and “o(·) w.h.p.” on the grounds that these combine two different asymptotic notations in an ambiguous and potentially dangerous way.
 (In which order do the quantifiers really come in a formal definition?)

-I propose to formalize such expressions by fixing the order in which the "sufficiently-large constant" is determined.
+I propose to formalize such statements by fixing the order in which the "sufficiently-large constant" is determined.
 Specifically, we first fix the constant that replaces $O_1$, then the one for $O_2$, and so on.
 This greatly increases the expressive power while maintaining mathematical formality.
 <div markdown="1" class="theorem">
 **Fact**: Given an algorithm for 3-SAT that always outputs in \\( n^{O_1(1)} \\) time, there exists an algorithm for solving any Hamiltonian cycle instance in \\( n^{O_2(1)} \\) time.
 </div>